emk/node-feedhose/README.md

 This will instruct you on how to proceed.

+## Making it robust (optional!)

+Set up `upstart` and `monit`.
+This is very Ubuntu-specific.

+    sudo apt-get install monit
+    sudo cp extras/feednozzle.conf.upstart /etc/init/feednozzle.conf
+    sudo cp extras/feednozzle.monit /etc/monit/conf.d/feednozzle

+Next, edit `/etc/monit/monitrc` to taste.
+10 second checks are fine.
+You may now start your server and your monitor process.

+    sudo start feednozzle
+    sudo /etc/init.d/monit start

+Note that I haven't made any attempt to rotate logs or otherwise act as a well-behaved daemon yet.
+This is an exercise for another day.

 ## What's this "coffee" stuff, anyways?

 [CoffeeScript][cs] is a preprocessor for JavaScript.
 I use it for several